The tough words Trump never spoke: Jan. 6 panel's new video - NewsBreak

 The tough words Trump never spoke: Jan.
 6 panel's new video

-WASHINGTON — (AP) — An original script for Donald Trump’s speech the day after the Capitol insurrection included tough talk ordering the Justice Department to “ensure all lawbreakers are prosecuted to the fullest extent of the law" and stating the rioters “do not represent me."
-But those words were crossed out with thick black lines, apparently by Trump, according to exhibits released by House investigators.
+An original script for Donald Trump’s speech the day after the Capitol insurrection included tough talk ordering the Justice Department to “ensure all lawbreakers are prosecuted to the fullest extent of the law’ and stating the rioters “do not represent me."
+But those lines were crossed out with thick black lines, apparently by Trump, according to exhibits released by House investigators.

 Virginia Rep. Elaine Luria, a Democratic member of the House panel investigating the Jan.
 6, 2021, attack, tweeted out a short video Monday that included testimony from White House aides discussing Trump’s speech on Jan.
 7 and a screenshot of the speech, with notes and with lines to be deleted.
 In one of the clips, Trump’s daughter, Ivanka Trump, confirms to the panel the document “looks like a copy of a draft of the remarks for that day” and the writing “looks like my father’s handwriting.”